Gravesend Grammar School: Sport

 Sport plays a very big part of life at the school with all GCSE students taking physical education short courses.
 There are a number of specialist PE teachers who coach a variety of teams, including cricket, football, badminton, rugby and hockey, as well as facilities for basketball, table tennis and athletics; handball was introduced in 2010.

 The school arranges overseas rugby tours to South Africa, Canada, USA, New Zealand and Hong Kong.
 The school also produced a British Pentathlon Champion in 2011.

 Drama and music

 The school GCSE and A Level groups have staged productions such as Grease, The Resistible Rise of Arturo Ui, West Side Story, The Royal Hunt of the Sun, Animal Farm, The Madness of King George, Grimm Tales, Bugsy Malone, Peter Pan, The Crucible, The Little Shop of Horrors and The Threepenny Opera.
 New productions have been staged, including some written by student and teachers such as The Letter of Marque (pronounced "Mark"), directed by Carrie Lee-Grey (SMOOSH) and written by Ashley Tomlin (Old Gravesendian and former Head of Middle School).
 There are a number of musical organisations at the school, including guitar and recorder clubs, a chamber orchestra and a choir.

-Trips

-Recent years have witnessed educational visits to France, Italy and Germany, including various exchanges, as well as other trips to places such as The Globe Theatre, Chessington World of Adventures, the Phoenix Theatre, Port Lymph Animal Park and The British Museum.
-Senior students have visited Bolivia, Peru, Mongolia, Zambia, Botswana, and China as part of the World Challenge Expeditions.
-Senior school members were stranded in Iceland with staff due to the 2010 eruptions of Eyjafjallajökull for a period of six days during a Geography trip.
-Ski trips take place to the Alps: with the most recent being to Austria, Courmayeur and Bormio Ski Resort in Italy and Canada.
-The school has also taken pupils to canoe down the Ardèche and to scuba dive in Gozo.

-Motto and school song

-The school motto, Consule Cunctis, was adopted in 1925 and whilst originally understood to mean "Do thou take thought for the good of all men", it is now translated as "take thought for everyone".
-Originally, the school song was "Forty Years On", the school song for Harrow School, but in 1926 two friends of the Headmaster wrote a new song, also called "Consule Cunctis".
-"Forty Years On" continued to be sung along with the new song at important dates in the school calendar, such as Speech Day, until the late-1940s.
-To reflect the ever-increasing numbers and diversity of the school, and particularly the inclusion of female students within the sixth form, the words have changed, in theory at least, from "four hundred fellows" to "one thousand students".